SWOOP classifies certain collaboration characteristics into five different personas:

 - Catalyst: Receives a lot more than they give, e.g. are seeding conversations that leads to a lot of replies/reactions.

-- Responder: Tends to reply to others (or clicks 'like'), but posts significantly less.
+- Responder: Tends to reply to others (or clicks 'react'), but posts significantly less.

 - Broadcaster: Tends to post messages that are not replied or reacted to, so the conversation is mostly ‘one-way’.